ztangent/ValSplit.jl/README.md

 The `@valsplit` macro addresses this problem because new methods can always be introduced by downstream modules, resulting in recompilation of the `@valsplit` annotated function.
 It effectively uses Julia's method table as a global dictionary, but avoids the overhead of dynamic dispatch using the same `@generated` function tricks used to implement `static_hasmethod` in [`Tricks.jl`](https://github.com/oxinabox/Tricks.jl).

 A small benchmark is [provided here](benchmarks/benchmarks.jl).
-With 10 values to branch on, running Julia 1.6.1 on a Windows machine (Intel Core i7-8665U CPU @ 2.11 GHz, 16.0 GB RAM, 64-bit Windows 10 Pro), the results of the benchmark are as follows:
+With 10 values to branch on, running Julia 1.6.1 on a Windows machine, the results of the benchmark are as follows:

 ```julia
 Manual switch statement: